-All our diet plans include energy boosting foods to ensure you stay healthy while working on your weight goal.
+All our diet plans include great, naturally energy boosting foods to ensure you stay healthy while working on your weight goal.
 If you’re having lower energy levels than normal, you might need to:

 Your energy levels are highly connected to how you eat, so we gathered a list of the 10 best foods for an energy boost.

 Having oatmeal for breakfast is a great way to boost your energy levels as it contains vitamin B, Zinc and Magnesium – all important for your energy production.
 It also stabilizes your blood sugar as its naturally high in fiber and has a low glycemic index.
 Top it with berries and honey and you’re good to go!